Jean-005/Capstone_Project/README.md

 ## Project MVPs and Extensions

 ### MVP
--  A landing page that that allows drivers and admins to login or register.:white_check_mark:
+-  A landing page that that allows drivers and admins to login or register. :white_check_mark:
--  A navbar that is shared across all pages.:white_check_mark:
+-  A navbar that is shared across all pages. :white_check_mark:
--  A Routes page that diplay the list of all the orders to be delivered by a driver and also the route for each driver on the map.:white_check_mark:
+-  A Routes page that diplay the list of all the orders to be delivered by a driver and also the route for each driver on the map. :white_check_mark:
--  Ability off tick offf delivered orders.:white_check_mark:
+-  Ability off tick offf delivered orders. :white_check_mark:
--  A profile page that displays users personal and contact information.:white_check_mark:
+-  A profile page that displays users personal and contact information. :white_check_mark:

 ### Extensions
-- Add a profile picture to the profile page
+- Ability to add a profile picture to the profile page
-- Display and update the driver's vehicle details
+- Being able to display and update the driver's vehicle details
-- Display the driver's total deliveries made and rating
+- Being able to display a driver's total deliveries since joining the company and their average rating from customers.
 - Create an admin login to view a list of all drivers

 ## API Routes